Corps of Canadian Voyageurs

 The Voyageurs' most important contribution to the War of 1812 was the supply of the western posts; the strategic result was that the British Army retained control of Fort Mackinac, a central point for supplying the British Indian allies in the Northwest Territory.

-The Corps of Canadian Voyageurs was raised in September 1812 by the British Army as a military water transportation corps.
-Its mission was to maintain the supply lines between Montreal and the western posts.
-The corps was disbanded in March 1813, and its mission was taken over by the Canadian branch of the British Commissariat Department, a department of HM Treasury, as the Provincial Commissariat Voyageurs.
-This corps was disbanded in March 1815.
+The Corps of Canadian Voyageurs was raised in September 1812 by the British Army as a military water transportation unit.
+Its mission was to maintain supply lines between Montreal and the western posts.
+The corps was disbanded in March 1813, and its responsibilities were assumed by the Canadian branch of the British Commissariat Department, part of HM Treasury, under the name Provincial Commissariat Voyageurs.
+This corps was itself disbanded in March 1815.

 Organization

 The Corps of Voyageurs was organized on the initiative of the North West Company, and its bourgeois and engagés became the officers and men of the corps.
 The Provincial Commissariat Voyageurs had one lieutenant-colonel, one major, one captain, ten lieutenants, ten conductors (sergeants acting as guides), and about 400 private men.

 The army wanted to put the corps into uniform, but that was impractical due to its duties.
 Instead of a uniform the men of the corps wore the dress of the ordinary civilian voyageurs.